brwyatt/NetworkSim/docs/Routing_Basics.md

 B.process_list[2].log
 ```

-To resolve this, we just need to tell A to use the router for traffic off it's local network:
+To resolve this, we just need to tell A to use the router for traffic off its local network:

 ```
 A.ip.routes.add_route(